 The lovely cobble-stoned hillside fishing village that was “discovered” after the filming of Night of the Iguana has spread at a dizzying rate, so that there are many Vallartas, including the original (still charming) town, the Marina and Nuevo Vallarta.
-Puerto Vallarta is filled with art galleries, which regularly throw open houses, gourmet restaurants and hotels in every price range.
-There are also the kinds of bars which encourage patrons to over-indulge, and that’s never a good idea.
+Puerto Vallarta is filled with art galleries, which regularly throw open houses, gourmet restaurants, and hotels in every price range.
+There are also the kinds of bars that encourage patrons to over-indulge, and that’s never a good idea.
 Downtown Puerto Vallarta is safe to stroll, but never late at night after the festivities are over, and it’s not a good idea to venture too far off the beaten track.
-Thousands of Americans live here, and love it.
+Thousands of Americans live here and love it.
 The Costalegre coast, stretching from Puerto Vallarta to Manzanillo in the south, is very safe, as is the newly-named Costa Nayarit (a series of bucolic fishing villages) to the north.

 Fear Factor: 4.5

 Acapulco in recent years has undergone a major revival.
 Once Mexico’s most fashionable resort, it had gone a bit seedy, but now has regained much of its glamour.
-Unfortunately, it has recently been touched by drug-related violence, and although most has been on the edges or outside of town, some bodies have been found on a street lined with nightclubs, including the bodies of police officers.
-It’s especially important these days to be alert to your surroundings here, and stay away from nightclubs known to attract the narcotraficantes.
+Unfortunately, it has recently been touched by drug-related violence, and although most have been on the edges or outside of town, some bodies have been found on a street lined with nightclubs, including the bodies of police officers.
+It’s especially important these days to be alert to your surroundings here and stay away from nightclubs known to attract the narcotraficantes.
 That said, the possibilities of being caught in a drug shoot-out are on the extreme end of slim to none.

 Fear Factor: 5

-Cabo San Lucas, San Jose del Cabo and the “Corridor” of resorts that stretch between them are like a backyard for residents of the southwestern U.S. Thousands of Americans live here on the southern tip of the Baja Peninsula (light years away from Tijuana’s troubles) and the artsy little town of Todos Santos 45 minutes up the Pacific coast from Cabo San Lucas.
+Cabo San Lucas, San Jose del Cabo, and the “Corridor” of resorts that stretch between them are like a backyard for residents of the southwestern U.S. Thousands of Americans live here on the southern tip of the Baja Peninsula (light years away from Tijuana’s troubles) and the artsy little town of Todos Santos 45 minutes up the Pacific coast from Cabo San Lucas.
 Some visitors complain it’s too American in Cabo.
 The region is very safe, with good highways and busy downtowns.
-Visitors should stay out of unlighted side streets and stick to the well-traveled tourists areas, where shopping, art galleries and a big choice of restaurants make straying unnecessary.
+Visitors should stay out of unlighted side streets and stick to the well-traveled tourist areas, where shopping, art galleries, and a big choice of restaurants make straying unnecessary.
 Swimmers must exercise extreme caution — the waters are treacherous and it’s important to know where it’s safe to swim and where not to even wade very far.